NZ Journal of Ecology

 SUBMISSION OF MANUSCRIPTS

-Submit a copy of the manuscript, in English, double spaced with ample margins, each page numbered and lines numbered, as an email attachment to the Scientific Editor (editor@nzes.org.nz).
-Electronic manuscripts should include all figures and tables in a single document.
-PDF format is preferred or, if not available, as an MS-Word document.
-Only in exceptional circumstances should a single paper copy be submitted (single-sided manuscript, format as for electronic submission) to The Scientific Editor, c/o New Zealand Ecological Society, PO Box 25178, Christchurch, New Zealand.
+Submit a copy of the manuscript, in English, double spaced, with ample margins, each page numbered, and lines numbered continuously throughout the manuscript, as an email attachment to the Scientific Editor ([email protected]).
+Manuscripts must be submitted electronically and should include all figures and tables in a single document.
+Microsoft Word (.doc, not .docx) documents are preferred (so that reviewers can make comments using ‘track changes’); PDF format is acceptable as an alternative.

 WELFARE POLICY